Cpymadtools

 Note

-If using the “calaga”, “teapot”, “teapot_franchi” or “franchi” method, then the returned value will be a real number.
+If using the calaga, teapot, teapot_franchi or franchi method, the returned value will be a real number.

-• qx (float) -- the horizontal tune.
-Defaults to None, in which case the value will be taken from the SUMM table.
+• qx (float, optional) -- The horizontal tune.
+If this parameters is not provided then the value will be taken from the SUMM table.

-• qy (float) -- the vertical tune.
-Defaults to None, in which case the value will be taken from the SUMM table.
+• qy (float, optional) -- The vertical tune.
+If this parameters is not provided then the value will be taken from the SUMM table.

-• filtering (float) -- If non-zero value is given, applies outlier filtering of BPMs based on the abs. value of the coupling RTDs before computing the \(C^{-}\).
-The given value corresponds to the std. dev. \(\sigma\) outside of which to filter out a BPM.
+• filtering (float) -- If a non-zero value is given, applies outlier filtering of BPMs based on the absolute value of the coupling RTDs before computing the \(C^{-}\).
+The given value corresponds to the standard deviation \(\sigma\) outside of which to filter out a BPM.
 Defaults to 0, which means no filtering.

 Examples